This is a procedure to remove a tooth.

-If the tooth is impacted (buried in the gum), the dentist will remove the overlying gum tissue to expose the tooth.
+If the tooth is impacted (buried in the gum), the dentist will open the overlying gum tissue to expose the tooth.
 Using forceps, the dentist will grasp the tooth and gently rock it back and forth.
 This action will loosen the tooth and break the ligaments that hold the tooth in place.
 The tooth will be pulled, and a blood clot will form in the empty socket.
 The dentist will pack a gauze pad into the socket.
 In some cases, the dentist will place a few stitches to close the gum edges.

 You will need to bite firmly but gently on the gauze pad.
 This will reduce bleeding and permit a clot to form in the tooth socket.
 If rapid bleeding continues, replace with a fresh pad every 20-30 minutes.
 Otherwise, leave the pad in place for 3-4 hours.